 Browse the Flyers

-I am hoping that in 2017 we will continue to eat healthily, heartily and still save some money on our grocery budget.
+I am hoping that this year we will continue to eat healthily, heartily and still save some money on our grocery budget.
 January is a good time to get back on track after a very busy, more expensive month in December from all the entertaining and celebrating over the holidays.

 Do you try to make eating or budget changes in January, too, that are sustainable year round?